 - 10.1.1 No more than 8 PDHs of the required 24 PDHs for any renewal period may be obtained by an online course. - 10.1.2 Retired Licensees.
 Licensees 62 years old and over who are retired (working less than 20 hours weekly) shall need only twelve (12) PDHs, including one ethics and professionalism PDH, each biennium to satisfy the professional development requirements outlined herein.
 A total of four (4) PDHs may be obtained by online courses each biennium.
-The required one ethics and professionalism PDH must be obtained by attending a live seminar and cannot be taken online.

-- 10.1.3 Multiple State Licensees.
+The required one ethics and professionalism PDH must be obtained by attending a live seminar and cannot be taken online. - 10.1.3 Multiple State Licensees.
 Any licensee, who is not a Delaware resident and resides in another state or commonwealth, and is licensed in that state or commonwealth having a comparable continuing education requirement, shall not be required to satisfy these requirements in addition to those of his/her home state, but will satisfy these requirements as a minimum.
 Any questions regarding compliance with this Section shall be resolved by the Board. - 10.2 A licensee shall complete at least two (2) hours on ethics and professionalism for each renewal period with no carry-over credit for any biennium renewal period.
 The required 2 hours on ethics and professionalism must be obtained by attending a live seminar and cannot be taken online. - 10.3 Sources of Credit.
 In reviewing and approving applications for PDHs, the Board shall take into consideration: - 10.3.1 Program Content: Courses must cover land surveying topics and must directly contribute to accomplishment of the primary purpose of continuing education, which is to help assure that licensees possess the knowledge, skills and competence necessary to function in a manner that protects and serves the public interest.
 The knowledge or skills taught must enable licensees to better serve surveying clients and the subject matter must be directly related to the land surveying practice.
-All educational courses and their instructors, both live and online, must be approved by the Board. - 10.3.2 Instruction: The course must be one that will be conducted by a qualified instructor.
+All educational courses and their instructors, both live and online, must be approved by the Board except for those courses sponsored or offered by surveying societies located in any state or United States territory, including the District of Columbia.
+Courses that are sponsored or offered by surveying societies located in any state or United States territory, including the District of Columbia, will receive automatic approval and do not require Board review and approval. - 10.3.2 Instruction: The course must be one that will be conducted by a qualified instructor.
 Instructors must submit a complete resume with the PDH course approval request. - 10.3.3 Examples of acceptable topics include but are not limited to:

+ALTA/ACSM land title surveys

+GPS (survey related)

+GIS (survey related)

+Delaware land use laws

+Case law

+Boundary laws and regulations

+Research

+Evidence

+Boundary determination

+Unwritten rights

+Conflict resolution; i.e. boundary line agreements

+Adverse possession

+Highway surveys

+Railroad surveys

+Easements and rights of way

+Geodesy

+Highway design/Highway safety

+Surveyor in court/Expert testimony

+State and international boundaries

+Water boundaries

+Technical writing related to deed descriptions and survey reports

+Mathematics and computer applications of land surveying

+Measurement and analysis

+Photogrammetry and aerial photo interpretation

+Survey standards

+Survey instrumentation

-ALTA/ACSM land title surveys GPS (survey related) GIS (survey related) Delaware land use laws Case law Boundary laws and regulations Research Evidence Boundary determination Unwritten rights Conflict resolution; i.e. boundary line agreements Adverse possession Highway surveys Railroad surveys Easements and rights of way Geodesv Highway design/Highway safety Surveyor in court/Expert testimony State and international boundaries Water boundaries Technical writing related to deed descriptions and survey reports Mathematics and computer applications of land surveying Measurement and analysis Photogrammetry and aerial photo interpretation Survey standards Survey instrumentation Business management and professional development related to the land surveying practice; i.e. surveying contracts, communicating with clients, good business planning and management, quality assurance Ethics and professionalism Liability for land surveyors Drainage design Sediment and erosion control
+Business management and professional development related to the land surveying practice; i.e. surveying contracts, communicating with clients, good business planning and management, quality assurance

+Ethics and professionalism

+Liability for land surveyors

+Drainage design

+Sediment and erosion control